IRISMeister/TestData/readme.md

 - instace name is iris
 - namespace is bigdata

-If they are not, edit first four lines of createtable.sh to refelect your environment.
+If they are not, edit first four lines of envs.sh to refelect your environment.
 ```
-(optional) $ vi createtable.sh
+(optional) $ vi envs.sh
 ```
 SimpleMover requires a table definition prior to running.
 Just run createtable.sh.
 If non-shard environment, please edit createtable.txt and remove ",shard" from the first CREATE TABLE command.